TrevorTomlinson/homekit-mower-door/README.md

 ## Setup
 1. Update WiFi credentials in the code (replace `SOME_SSID` and `SOME_PASSWORD`)
-2. Flash the code to your ESP32
+2. Flash the code to your ESP32 (can be easily done using Arduino IDE)
 3. The system automatically extends the actuator fully on startup as a safety feature
 4. Add to Apple Home using the pairing code: `8293740`
 5. Device will appear as a garage door opener with the name "Mower Door"